-This is sometimes hard to determine but is something you will regret doing if you apply with a unreputable lender.
-Try finding independent third-party customer reviews on other websites or see how easily the lender can be contacted.
-You should also compare the loan products to other similar ones to see if they are competitive.
+Whether a lender is reputable is sometimes hard to determine, but you will regret applying with lender that is not reputable if you haven’t done your research.
+Try finding independent third-party customer reviews online or see how easily the lender can be contacted.
+You should also compare the loan products to other providers to see if they are competitive.

 Some payday lenders use online lending as a way to get around state restrictions, so ensure they are acting legally to the best of your ability.
-You can take a look at our state pages to find out what laws apply in your state.
+Take a look at our state pages to learn about the laws that apply in your state.

-Lenders are required to display the APR on their sites even if the loan isn’t over a one-year term.
-This helps you to get an idea of the cost of the loan and lets you compare it to other credit products.
+Lenders are required to display the APR on their sites even if the loan terms aren’t longer than a year.
+This helps you get an idea of the cost of the loan and lets you compare it to other credit products.

-Many lenders that accept online applications also have bricks-and-mortar stores that you can apply at or make repayments at.
-Applying online can be a quicker process and can be more convenient, as the approved funds are sent straight to your checking account, but you need to ensure the payday lender is authorized to loan to people in your state.
+Many lenders that accept online applications also have brick-and-mortar storefronts that you can apply or make payments at.
+Applying online can be quick and convenient, and the approved funds are typically sent straight to your checking account.
+But you must ensure that the payday lender is authorized to loan money to people in your state.
 If they don’t explicitly state this on their website, it’s best practice to ask.

 Being approved for a payday loan

 How can you make sure you’re approved for a payday loan?
-At the end of the day, there’s no real sure-fire way to make sure your application will be accepted by the lender.
+At the end of the day, there’s no sure-fire way to guarantee that your application will be accepted by a lender.
 But there are a few ways to give yourself the best chance.

 - What eligibility criteria is set by the lender?
-There’s no point applying if you don’t at least meet their minimum eligibility – things like minimum age and residency will be required.
+There’s no point in applying for a loan if you don’t at least the lender’s minimum eligibility — like age and residency requirements.

-- Are you able to take out a payday loan in your state?
-You need to make sure of this before you start applying.
+- Can you take out a payday loan in your state?
+Confirm that payday loans are legal in your state before applying.

 - What are the credit requirements?
-Lenders have different standards when it comes to your credit scores – some don’t do credit checks while others will simply accept borrowers with low credit scores.
-Find out what their requirements are.
+Lenders have various standards when it comes to your credit score — some don’t do credit checks, while others simply accept borrowers with poor credit.
+Find out the lender’s requirements before applying.

 - Do you have an active bank account?
-You’ll need to have a checking account and it will need to be in good standing.
+You’ll need to have a checking account in good standing to qualify.

-- What is your employment situation?
+- What is your employment status?
 Lenders may require you to be employed.

 Lauren takes out a loan

-She has a credit card but it doesn’t have enough available credit on it to cover the whole amount, and she doesn’t like her chances of being approved for another one with her credit score.
+Lauren has a credit card, but it doesn’t have enough available credit to cover the whole amount.
+And she doesn’t like her chances of being approved for another one with her credit score.
 She looks at her payday options and finds a lender that she can apply for online.

-The fees are higher than if she paid on her card – she will be charged $345 which will be due on her next payday – but she works out a budget and sees that she will be able to afford it.
-She applies for the loan and the money is transferred into her checking account the next business day.
+She learns that with a payday loan, she’ll pay higher fees than she would by using her credit card.
+She will need to repay $345, due on her next payday.
+But after working out a budget, she discovers that she can afford it.
+She applies for the loan, and the money is transferred into her checking account the next business day.